digiscot/digiscot-website/pages/projects/toryglen-community-base.md

 **Update:** Our job club who use the computer suite have remarked on the speed of the computers now and how this has helped with their job searches.

 Our computer suite is also open to the public and they too are enjoying the benefits of the new computers.
 On average there are over 50 members of our community who access the computer suite on a weekly basis.

+**Update**  This number will increase as more specialised groups are interested in running IT specialised courses.
+WSREC are discussing over 55's BME IT classes and a BME Job club from Toryglen Community Base.
+A local "Reminiscence" group also utilises the IT suite when required.
+Within the Base, Urban Roots an environmental project use the suite with their volunteers to undertake project work.
+Other groups such as First Steps confidence building will use computers to undertake personality testing and Next Steps employability course will use the computers for CV creation and on-line programmes to identify skills and strenghts.

 ## Evaluation